NguyenKhacNghiem/I-learned/README.md

-# Some practical exercises in programming
+# I-Learned
-> This repository is how I learn to code.
+This repository is where I learn to code.